MATH-286-Pro/MATH-286-Pro/README.md

 ## Education
 - 2024-now M.S. in Mechanical Engineering (Automation and Systems) at EPFL
-  - 2025.07-2025.12 Exchange to ETH for quadruped Robot Research
+  - 2025.07-2025.12 Exchange to ETH for quadruped Robot Research at CRL (Computational Robotics Lab)
 - 2020-2024 B.S. in Mechanical Engineering at Zhejiang University (ZJU)
 - 2020-2024 ZJUI META RoboMaster Team Mechanical Group member